S3 method for class '`function`'

-Writes a valid R function definition to a .R
+Writes a valid R function definition to a .R file, assigning it the provided or inferred name.

 Usage